yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     **Good to Know**:
     - This does not need to consider the balance of the _owner.
     - This can be more than the actual amount available to withdraw.
+    - **Recommended use is to have the amount returned not be close to the actual strategies totalAssets to avoid rounding issues.**
     - Defaults to max uint256.

     **Best Practices**:
     - This should be overridden for strategies that have illiquid, or sandwichable positions to prevent reporting incorrect losses on withdraws.
-    - This should not be used if the expectation is the strategy is always fully liquid.
+    - This should also account for any restrictions the underlying protocol may encounter.
-    - To just allow the idle funds to be withdrawn use `TokenizedStrategy.totalIdle()`.
+    - To just allow the idle funds to be withdrawn use `asset.balanceOf(address(this))`.
     - This does not need to consider conversion rates from assets to shares.
 But you should know that any limit under uint256 max may get converted to shares and should not be high enough to overflow  on multiplication.

     **Example #2**: